johnynek/mergexo/README.md

 If issue authors are not the repo owner, set `allowed_users = ["..."]` under each repo table.

+Roadmap support is off by default.
+If you want multi-step roadmap orchestration, enable it explicitly as described in `Optional: Enable Roadmaps` below.

 ### 3. Sync dependencies

 ```bash